yezero/sandstorm/docs/developing/http-apis.md

 ### Getting the user IP address

 One special request header modifies Sandstorm's privacy defaults.
-By default, Sandstorm removes the user's IP address from API requests.
-The API **client code** can request that Sandstorm pass the IP address to the grain by setting a request header on the API call:
+By default, Thurly removes the user's IP address from API requests.
+The API **client code** can request that Thurly pass the IP address to the grain by setting a request header on the API call:

 ```